jupyterhub/jupyterhub/docs/source/reference/rest.md

 `c.JupyterHub.allow_named_servers = True`

-If using the [zero-to-jupyterhub-k8s](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) set-up to run JupyterHub, then instead of editing the `jupyterhub_config.py` file directly, you could pass the following as part of the `config.yaml` file, as per the [tutorial](https://zero-to-jupyterhub.readthedocs.io/en/latest/):
+If you are using the [zero-to-jupyterhub-k8s](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) set-up to run JupyterHub, then instead of editing the `jupyterhub_config.py` file directly, you could pass the following as part of the `config.yaml` file, as per the [tutorial](https://zero-to-jupyterhub.readthedocs.io/en/latest/):